ShimmerEngineering/Verisense-Toolbox/raw_data_visualization/ReadMe.md

 ![alt text](figs/raw_data.jpg)

 ### Depreciated Output
 This data is no longer being generated in the pdf reports.
-Code is still available, so it easy to turn back on if necessary.
+Code is still available, so they can be turned back on if necessary.
 #### Accel Description Table:
 ![alt text](figs/accel_description_table.jpg)
 #### Histogram: